-I surveyed my readers, and this is their favorite scene from my Christian Romance, The Reluctant Florist.
+I surveyed my readers, and this is their favorite scene from my Christian Romance, A Summer in Sweet Grove.
 I thought it might be nice to share it here on my blog so others can enjoy it too!
-The Reluctant Florist will be on sale for just 99¢ through Valentine's Day, and book 2 in the First Street Church Romances, The Second-Chance Waitress, is also on sale for just 99¢ as a special pre-order offer.
+A Summer in Sweet Grove will be on sale for just 99¢ through Valentine's Day, and book 2 in the First Street Church Romances, A Supper in Sweet Grove, is also on sale for just 99¢ as a special pre-order offer.
 Be sure to grab both while the grabbing is good!

 Summer made it to the bridge a few paces behind Ben.
 Although her breaths now came out in short puffs, Ben’s breathing remained easy, effortless.
 “You could have told me you were an Olympic level athlete!” she joked.